-The RTA encourages you and the tenant to try and resolve any issues around bond refunds in the first instance.
-If the parties are unable to agree on how the bond is to be distributed at the end of the tenancy either you or the tenant can submit a bond refund form online using the Bond Refund Web Service or by post using the paper-based Refund of rental bond (Form 4).
+The RTA encourages you and your tenant/s to try and resolve any issues in the first instance.
+Either you or the tenant/s can submit a bond refund form online using RTA Web Services or the paper based Refund of rental bond (Form 4).